 Note: When targeting multiple Apple device groups (for example, shipping on both iOS and Mac) Apple requires usage of different, unique product identifiers for each distinct device group.
 Use Unity IAP’s Purchasing.IDs class and define a one-to-many mapping Product IDs to the store-specific identifiers, and pass that mapping in when initializing IAP.

 Create Sandbox Testers using iTunes Connect for use on your test device’s iTunes Account.
-To do this, navigate to iTunes Connect > Users and Roles, and choose the plus (“+”) button.
+To do this, go to iTunes Connect > Users and Roles, and choose the plus (“+”) button.
 You must review Apple’s Sandbox Tester documentation as there are several additional important usage notes, and you must use a real email address to create Testers.

 Note: For more information, refer to the iOS and Mac App Store guides.